calliebn/readme_generator/ReadMe.md

 init

 ## Usage
-The user will be guided through a series f prompted questions.
+The user will be guided through a series of prompted questions.
 The answers to the questions will populate the fields in the ReadMe file

 ## License
 The project is licensed under the MIT license.